alexberndt/gps-kalman-filter/README.md

-# FEM3200_project_GPS
+# GPS Kalman Filter

-Optimal filter design for GPS receiver
+Implementation of a MATLAB-based Kalman filter based on real GPS data using clock-offsets.